hongzhonglu/vivarium/doc/getting_started.rst

 --------------------------

-Above we installed all the non-Python dependencies, but we still have to install the Python packages Vivarim uses.
+Above we installed all the non-Python dependencies, but we still have to install the Python packages Vivarium uses.

 #.
 Move into the ``vivarium`` folder created when you cloned the
    repository.